marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

        memscan -i|--iomem

+The options below may be used to select memscan's operation

+PRE-SCAN OPTIONS
-The options below may be used to select memscan's operation -b, --block=FILE         open FILE using block I/O before the memscan
+  -b, --block=FILE         open FILE using block I/O before the memscan
       --stream=FILE        open FILE using stream I/O before the memscan --mmap=FILE          open FILE using memory mapped I/O before the memscan -f, --fork               fork a process and display the combined parent and child memscan
-  -i, --iomem              print a summary of /proc/iomem -m, --malloc=NUM[K|M|G]  malloc NUM bytes before the memscan
+  -m, --malloc=NUM[K|M|G]  malloc NUM bytes before the memscan
+      --fill               fill malloc'd memory with data -s, --shared=NUM[K|M|G]  create a shared memory region of NUM bytes before the memscan
+  -t, --threads=NUM        create NUM threads before the memscan

+SCAN OPTIONS
+      --scan_byte[=HEX]    scan for HEX (a byte from 00 to ff) or c3 (the x86 RET instruction) by default --histogram          scan memory and generate a histogram of byte values --shannon            compute Shannon Entropy for each mmap region and physical page

+OUTPUT OPTIONS
+  -i, --iomem              print a summary of /proc/iomem
-      --path               print the path (if available in the memscan -p, --phys               include physical addresses (w/ flags) in the memscan -s, --shared=NUM[K|M|G]  create a shared memory region of NUM bytes before the memscan
+      --path               print the path (if available in the memscan -p, --phys               include physical addresses (w/ flags) in the memscan

+PROGRAM OPTIONS
-  -t, --threads=NUM        create NUM threads before the memscan -h, --help               display this help and exit -v, --version            output version information and exit
+  -h, --help               display this help and exit -v, --version            output version information and exit